nathan-fiscaletti/synful/docs/README.md

     <tr>
         <td>6</td>
         <td><a href="./Templating.md">Templating</a></td>
-        <td>Learn how to create use the Spackle Templating engine for web page templates among other things.</td>
+        <td>Learn how to use the Spackle Templating engine to create web page templates among other things.</td>
     </tr>
     <tr>
         <td>7</td>